 Stay home if you're sick

-Wearing a mask or face covering helps keep you and others safe while you are out and about.
+It is mandatory to wear a mask or face covering on public transport including airplanes.
+It helps keep you and others safe while you are out and about.